k2view-academy/K2View-Academy/articles/26_fabric_security/01_fabric_security_overview.md

 - Web Services
 - Role-based access control management

-It is important to note that this section only addresses security features related to Fabric as a product.
+Note that this section only addresses security features related to Fabric as a product.
 For information about safeguarding the Fabric DevOps environment, rules, policies and best practices, click [here](/articles/99_fabric_infras/devops/01_fabric_security_overview.md).